 The adults involved in the workshops - the teachers and filmmakers - come together at three times during the course of the year:

-September/October: 2 days of training and reflection at Ciné 104 in Pantin to address and refine that year’s topic, which will establish the narrative thread running through the work of all the groups, by viewing and comparing film clips from across the history of cinema with its different cinematographic approaches.
+September/October: 3 days of training and reflection at Ciné 104 in Pantin and University Sorbonne Nouvelle in Paris to address and refine that year’s topic, which will establish the narrative thread running through the work of all the groups, by viewing and comparing film clips from across the history of cinema with its different cinematographic approaches.

 March-April: Midterms screenings, in partner organisations in regions or countries.

-June: Public screening of the films from all the groups which have taken part in the project, in front of the participants, brought together at Ciné 104 and in other cultural organisations from all over the world.
+June: An international meeting in a European city (Paris, Frankfurt, Lisbon, etc.) with screening of films made in all the workshops, in the presence of the students.
 Screenings in partners' organisation then take place in their own country or region.

 All the teachers, filmmakers and cultural partners involved in the project form a strong community, which reflect on the project, sharing their teaching perspectives, exercises and methodologies with each other.